prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 #### Convert to rate on ingest

-Convert delta metrics to per-second rate by dividing the sample value with (`TimeUnixName` - `StartTimeUnixNano`) on ingest, and also append `:rate` to the end of the metric name (e.g. `http_server_request_duration_seconds` -> `http_server_request_duration_seconds:rate`).
+Convert delta metrics to per-second rate by dividing the sample value with (`TimeUnixNano` - `StartTimeUnixNano`) on ingest, and also append `:rate` to the end of the metric name (e.g. `http_server_request_duration_seconds` -> `http_server_request_duration_seconds:rate`).
 So the metric ends up looking like a normal Prometheus counter that was rated with a recording rule.

 The difference is that there is no interval information in the metric name (like :rate1m) as there is no guarantee that the interval from sample to sample stays constant.

-To averages rates over more than the original collection interval, a new time-weighted average function is required to accommdate cases like the collection interval changing and having a query range which isn't a multiple of the interval.
+To averages rates over more than the original collection interval, a new time-weighted average function is required to accommodate cases like the collection interval changing and having a query range which isn't a multiple of the interval.

 This would also require zero timestamp injection or CT-per-sample for better rate calculations.